Go-Maun/Keegan-Lawrance-User-Documentation/docs/JetBrains-Account-Setup.md

 nav_order: 11
 ---

-# Creating a Clion Account
+# Creating a CLion Account

 To use the CLion IDE, you must first create an account on the JetBrains website.